cerebnismus/dotfiles/README.md

 ## Installation:

-On an Arch based distribution as root, run the following:
+On an Linux based OS as root, run the following:

 ```
 curl -LO oguzhanlarca.github.io/awesome-config.sh